dileep1998/Rasa-weather-chatbot/README.md

 Please visit https://rasa.com/docs/rasa/user-guide/installation/ for installation

 # How to run
-rasa train
+1.rasa train
-rasa shell
+2.rasa shell
-if actions are there in your chatbot then run "rasa run actions" to start server
+3.if actions are there in your chatbot then run "rasa run actions" to start server